mschneiderwng/rift/README.md

     rift prune --keep 24 hourly --keep 4 rift_.*_weekly --keep 0 rift_.*_frequently src/data

 # Systemd
-I let `systemd` handle all the automation with the goal to give the least possible amount of permissions.
+I let `systemd` handle all the automation with the goal to give the units the least possible amount of permissions.
 - One service that creates snapshots (more precisely a service template which runs hourly, daily, ...).
 - One service that purges snapshots.
 - One service that sends snapshots to a remote.
     - This service assumes there is a user `rift-recv` at the remote with the zfs permissions `create,receive,mount`.
 That way, it is not possible to destroy backups remotely.
 Snapshots on the remote should be pruned with its own locally running service.

 `nix` is used a configuration language which creates the services and timers.
-An example for the created units can be seen in the following.
+The modules I created are available in the repository and their usage looks like in the following example:

     {
     lib,